Interim Executive Director

 Contact: julie@centralokanaganfoundation.org

-Julie has joined the Central Okanagan Foundation team as the Finance Administrator with over 20 years of Not-for-Profit accounting experience.
-She has worked both directly for Not-for-Profits in the Okanagan and independently running a successful bookkeeping business with a focus on the charitable sector.
-Characteristically she feels passionate about people in general and with an education in Business Accounting she wishes to remain within the realm of the betterment of mankind.
+Julie joined the Central Okanagan Foundation finance team with over 20 years of non-profit accounting experience.
+She has worked both directly for non-profits in the Okanagan and independently, running a successful bookkeeping business with a focus on the charitable sector.
+She feels passionate about people in general, and with an education in business accounting, she wishes to remain within the realm of the betterment of mankind.

 Moving from the receiving end of the gifts provided, she feels privileged to be able to support those same charities with the funds to sustain their amazing work within our community.
 The need is growing every year and the generosity of our citizens has touched her immensely.